petergregg/Content/Blog/Articles/Deploy NGINX and Node Web App and API to Local Kubernetes Cluster with Helm and Kubectl.md

 16. Save the changes and close the file.

-17. Run the following command to open the scaffolded `services` yaml file in the web **templates** folder.
+17. Run the following command to open the scaffolded `services` yaml file in the **templates** folder.

     ```
     code services.yaml